rashevskyv/dbi/README_ENG.md

 7: **Saves** - Access to all save types stored in the internal memory of the Switch: accounts **(Account)**, system programs **(System)**, Background Content Asymmetric synchronized delivery and Transmission (**BCAT**, for example: events in ACNH), temporary **(Temporary)**, cache (**Cache**, for example: addons in DOOM), system BCAT **(SystemBCAT)** and Device Saves **(Device)**

 Backup, restore and manage save data for both installed and uninstalled games.
 You can make a backup of them by copying them to a PC and also delete saves that you no longer want or need - to do this open the folder with the name of the game you need, then delete the required save folder.
 In order to restore saves, copy them to the appropriate folder from your PC.
-DBI does not require pre-launching the game before restoring a save, however this only applies to regular saves.
-BCAT or Cache saves require a pre-launch of the game before restoring.
+DBI does not require pre-launching the game before restoring a save.

 8: **Album** - direct access to official Album screenshots and videos per game/title, similar to the official feature added in OFW 11.0.0.